Skip to main content

 Basic Concepts

-comet eval executes real model tasks through a shared eval harness to verify whether a Skill, as a product capability, can pass evaluation, producing pre-release evidence.
-It wraps pytest, the task registry, profiles, and report generation — you don’t need to assemble parameters by hand.
+comet eval executes real model tasks through a shared eval harness to verify whether a Skill, as a product capability, can pass evaluation, producing a reviewable report.
+It discovers authored tasks from comet/eval.yaml, or automatically generates and caches 2–4 bounded cases from the Skill content when no tasks are declared.
 See Evaluation System Overview.

-comet eval evaluates a Skill’s product capability and produces pre-release evidence (reads comet/eval.yaml). comet skill check checks whether a specific Skill run is missing artifacts or state, does not execute model tasks, and does not produce publish evidence (reads comet/checks.yaml).
-Publish readiness only requires comet eval.
+comet eval evaluates a Skill’s product capability and produces a reviewable report.
+It can read comet/eval.yaml, or take any local Skill directory directly.
+A normal directory run uses declared tasks when available and otherwise generates 2–4 cases from the Skill content; --quick explicitly selects the generic-skill-smoke smoke. comet skill check checks whether a specific Skill run is missing artifacts or state, does not execute model tasks, and does not produce an evaluation report (reads comet/checks.yaml).
 See Runtime check.

 No. comet eval wraps the underlying details — you only need to know whether to use --manifest or --skill-path.
 The underlying details are handled by the harness.
 See Eval harness.

-Authoring-time evaluation (comet eval, reads comet/eval.yaml) and runtime checks (comet skill check, reads comet/checks.yaml).
+Authoring-time evaluation (comet eval, reads a local Skill directory or comet/eval.yaml) and runtime checks (comet skill check, reads comet/checks.yaml).
 The former is publish evidence; the latter is run-completeness checking.
 See Evaluation System Overview · Two Evaluation Systems.

 Environment Preparation

-You need uv, Python 3.11+, Docker, and ANTHROPIC_API_KEY (or ANTHROPIC_AUTH_TOKEN).
-The core Comet runtime does not need these — only comet eval does.
-For full preparation steps, see Evaluation Quickstart · What You Need to Prepare Before Running.
+You need uv, Python 3.11+, Docker, the selected Agent CLI, and that Agent’s credentials.
+The core Comet runtime does not need these — only a real comet eval run does.
+For the supported Agents and credentials, see Evaluation Quickstart · Supported Evaluation Agents.

-Almost certainly the environment is not ready: Docker isn’t running, there’s no API key, or the claude CLI isn’t on PATH.
+Almost certainly the environment is not ready: Docker isn’t running, the selected Agent CLI isn’t on PATH, or its credentials are missing.
 In these cases the harness will skip rather than fail.
 Confirm the environment is ready first.

 macOS/Linux: curl -LsSf https://astral.sh/uv/install.sh | sh.
 Windows PowerShell: powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex". uv will automatically manage Python versions and eval/.venv.